STAT545-UBC-students/hw02-aleurcelay/hw02_gapminder_dplyr.md

 continents have a wider range of values, probably because of bigger socio-economic gaps between countries.

-### A plot of one quantitative variable and one categorical.
+### Plot of one quantitative variable and one categorical.

 First, I will arrange my data: